tonethar/IGME-230-Fall-2019/weekly/week-01B-notes.md

 ### III-D. Post hello.html to the web

 - This is easy!
 Head back to Filezilla.
 With the **`230`** folder selected, just drag the **hello.html** file to the window, and the **hello.html** file will upload automatically.
-- You will also need to right-click and choose "File Attributes..." for **hello.html** - for files (as opposed to folders) the permissions will usually look like this:
+- As with the **`230`** folder, you will also to give the web server *permission* to open the file you just uploaded.
+As before, right-click and choose "File Attributes..." for **hello.html** - for files (as opposed to folders) the permissions will usually look like this:

 ![screenshot](_images/FTP-5.jpg)

-### III-D. Verify that your hello.html file is visible on the web
+### III-E. Verify that your hello.html file is visible on the web

 - Point a web browser at `http://people.rit.edu/~abc1234/230/hello.html` (where `abc1234` is your id) - you should see the web page!